mcikalmerdeka/Data-Analyst-Scientist-Portofolio/README.md

 * BI Tools (Tableau & Looker Studio)
 * Version Control (Git & GitGub)

 <b>!
-Note : Modifications have been made to several projects in alignment with the integration of recently acquired knowledge</b>
+Note : Modifications have been made to several projects in alignment with the integration of recently acquired knowledge.
+It can be in the form of using a more effective method or simply adding new parameters to a code.</b>

 ### 1. Indonesia College Entrance Examination - UTBK 2019
 * Repository : [Indonesia_College_Entrance_Examination_UTBK_2019 Codes (Python and SQL)](https://github.com/mcikalmerdeka/Indonesia-College-Entrance-Examination-UTBK-2019)